omerkamcili/ci_google_calendar_api/README.md

 ## Important
 You must enter authorization redirect URI in your google api project settings.
-For exaple **http://yourhost/auth/oauth** login progress in auth/oauth url
+For example **http://yourhost/auth/oauth** login progress in auth/oauth url